 Managed Kubernetes Product Description

-Selectel's Managed Kubernetes simplifies the process of deploying, scaling and maintaining your Kubernetes container infrastructure.
-Selectel is responsible for version updates, security and uptime of Control Plane Kubernetes.
+Managed Kubernetes from Selectel simplifies the deployment, scaling, and maintenance of Kubernetes container infrastructure.
+Selectel handles version updates, security, and the operational reliability of the Kubernetes Control Plane.

 Versions